thunderbird/webext-docs/index.rst

 .. |messageDisplayAction-Description| replace:: Enables an extension to interact with a `message display action button`_.
 .. |messageDisplayScripts-Description| replace:: Functionally is the same as the contentScripts API except that it works on the document of email messages being displayed.
 .. |messages-Description| replace:: Enables an extension to list, search, read, copy, move and delete messages.
+.. |messages-tags-Description| replace:: Enables an extension to list, create, delete and update message tags.
 .. |sessions-Description| replace:: Enables an extension to store tab related session data for individual tabs (restored on app restart).
 .. |spaces-Description| replace:: Enables an extension to interact with Thunderbird's spaces, and to create custom spaces.
 .. |tabs-Description| replace:: Enables an extension to interact with Thunderbird's tab system.
 It allows to create, modify, and rearrange tabs and to communicate with scripts in tabs.